CoreumFoundation/coreum/x/dex/spec/README.md

 as long as its amount remains greater than 0, no matter what the price offered by the counterparty order is.

 ## Implementation details

+TODO: A lot of stuff here must be rewritten due to introducing mirrored order books

 This section covers details related to practical implementation of concepts described earlier.